openhwgroup/cva6/docs/04_cv32a65x_design/source/port_load_store_unit.rst

    * - ``commit_i``
      - in
-     - Commit the pending store
+     - Commit the first pending store
      - TO_BE_COMPLETED
      - logic

    * - ``commit_ready_o``
      - out
-     - commit queue is ready to accept another commit request
+     - Commit queue is ready to accept another commit request
      - TO_BE_COMPLETED
      - logic